corda/corda-docs/content/en/docs/corda-enterprise/4.7/node/operating/shell.md

 * `output-format set json` to set the output format to JSON.

-* `output-format set yaml` to set the output format to Yaml.
+* `output-format set yaml` to set the output format to YAML.

 {{<warning>}}
 This setting only affects the output of `run ...` commands - for example, `run nodeInfo`.